-No Eol will progress which scores less than the minimum threshold score of 25.
+No EoI will progress which scores less than the minimum threshold score of 25.

-You will be notified whether or not your Eol has been selected through your RPW online account.
+You will be notified of your Eol selection outcome through your RPW online account.

 Details of the selection scoring are set out below (individual score in brackets).